greenbender/libnji/tools/njic/README.md

 #### njic Command ####

-See the usage with ```njic --help```
+See the usage with `njic --help`

 The output of njic depends on the template used.
-By default the a C source and header file are generated for each NJI file (which defines a simgle Java class).
-The header file gives access to a single extern struct that is the C version a Java class provides a means of accessing all of the constructors, fields, and methods ot the class the were specified in the NJI file.
+By default a C source and header file are generated for each NJI file (which defines a single Java class).
+The header file gives access to a single extern struct that is the C version a Java class, and provides a means of accessing all of the constructors, fields, and methods of the class the were specified in the NJI file.
 A means to access the jclass, jfieldID's, and jmethodID's is also provided.

 #### NJI JSON Fields ####